The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$: Measures on countably branching well-founded trees

-\begin{rem} Although the results in this section were formulated for trees $\mathcal{T}$ defined on $\N$, this is not a necessary restriction and they can be naturally extended to the more general setting of countably branching well-founded trees. \end{rem}
+{\begin{rem} Although the results from \cite{AGM} were formulated for trees $\mathcal{T}$ defined on infinite subsets of $\N$, this is not a necessary restriction and they can be naturally extended to the more general setting of countably branching well-founded trees. \end{rem}}

 {